casper-ecosystem/cep-78-enhanced-nft/README.md

 1. `Installer`: This mode restricts the ability to mint new NFT tokens only to the installing account of the NFT contract.
 2. `Public`: This mode allows any account to mint NFT tokens.
-3. `Acl`: This mode allows whitelisted accounts, contracts or contracts from a package to mint NFT tokens.
+3. `ACL`: This mode allows whitelisted accounts, contracts or contracts from a package to mint NFT tokens.

 This modality is an optional installation parameter and will default to the `Installer` mode if not provided.
 However, this mode cannot be changed once the contract has been installed.
 The mode is set by passing a `u8` value to the `minting_mode` runtime argument.